Updated March 4, 2022

 We are confident in the value we add along the journey, but if a buyer ever changes their mind about working with us, they can end a buyer brokerage agreement and only be obligated to work with us for the homes we have already introduced them to.

 Can You Show Me Homes And Then My Friend Or Family Member Can Write the Contract?

 Occasionally, a buyer will have one agent show them homes but then ask a friend or family member who is an agent to write the contract in order to get the commission.
 This can actually put the buyer in a sticky legal situation and is not a good idea.
 Most family and friends are happy to show homes in order to legitimately earn a commission.

 Agents who write contracts and attempt to collect commissions after another agent does the showings and legwork are called ‘parachute’ agents in the industry.
 Ironically, it can actually hurt the buyer’s ability to negotiate if they use a parachute agent as the seller and listing agent often view the buyer and parachute agent as lacking integrity.
 The lack of trust impedes negotiations.

-In some cases, it is not a good idea to mix personal relationships with business, as we share in detail why HERE.
+In some cases, it is not a good idea to mix personal friend or family relationships with business, as we share in detail why HERE.